El Sereno, Los Angeles

-El Sereno (Spanish, "The Serene One") is a Los Angeles neighborhood in the Eastside Los Angeles region of Los Angeles County, California.
+El Sereno (Spanish, "The Serene One") is a neighborhood in the Eastside of Los Angeles, California, United States, located east of the Los Angeles River.

 El Sereno as mapped by the Los Angeles Times.
 California State University, Los Angeles is in the lower right corner.

 History

 Tongva

 The Tongva village of Otsungna was situated in today's El Sereno on the banks of a stream that was later named Arroyo Rosa de Castilla, which ran east of present-day Guardia and Farnsworth avenues.
 A trail connected Otsungna to the village of Yangna on the Los Angeles River, then on to the village of Sibagna, near the eventual site of the Mission San Gabriel.
 The route later became Mission Road.

 Spanish Period (1769—1821)

 The El Sereno area was first visited by Europeans in 1769, when the Spanish overland Portola Expedition passed just south of present-day El Sereno.
 In 1771, Mission San Gabriel Arcángel was founded, including the area that became El Sereno area of its lands was used for cattle grazing, and an adobe was constructed there in 1776.

 In 1784, three years after the pueblo was founded, Spanish Governor Pedro Fages granted all the lands between the Los Angeles River and the Arroyo Seco to Jose Maria Verdugo.
 The Rancho San Rafael as it was known, covered approximately 36,000 acres.
 The El Sereno area was not included in either the pueblo or Rancho San Rafael.
 El Sereno was later part of the Mexican Rancho Rosa Castilla land grant.

 Around 1810, a New Spain government's adobe toll house was built next to the road from the Mission to the Pueblo (present day Valley Boulevard/Alhambra Avenue), near present-day Warwick Avenue and Martin Street, just north of Alhambra Avenue.